daos-stack/daos/doc/admin/deployment.md

 ### Enable IOMMU (Optional)

-In order to run DAOS server as a non-root user with NVMe devices, the hardware must support virtualized device access, and it must be enabled in the system BIOS.
+In order to run the DAOS server as a non-root user with NVMe devices, the hardware must support virtualized device access, and it must be enabled in the system BIOS.
 On Intel® systems, this capability is named Intel® Virtualization Technology for Directed I/O (VT-d).
 Once enabled in BIOS, IOMMU support must also be enabled in